Skip to primary navigation Skip to content Skip to footer

 The next stop on our Charleston self-guided tour of King Street is the Patrick O’Donnell House, located at the southern end of King Street, near White Point Gardens, at 21 King Street.

-This home was once the residence of famous poet Josephine Pickney, who penned the social comedy, Three O’clock Dinner.
+This home was once the residence of the famous poet Josephine Pickney, who penned the social comedy, Three O’clock Dinner.

 It may be called the Patrick O’Donnell House, but historians cannot determine if there was ever a resident of this home who went by that name.